 Factors that Make a Property Uninhabitable

-- The presence of asbestos
+- The presence of asbestos in a way that prevents normal occupation

-- Severe infestation
+- Severe pest or vermin infestation

-- Inadequate ventilation in bedrooms
+- Inadequate ventilation, particularly in bedrooms

-- The presence of infectious diseases
+- The presence of harmful biological hazards

 Derelict vs. Uninhabitable Properties